2021HUMMM/advpro-modul6/README.md

 The function then reads the selected file’s contents, calculates its length, and constructs an HTTP response with headers.
 Finally, the response is written to the client using `stream.write_all()`.
 This modification adds a delay for specific requests, making it useful for simulating slow-loading pages or testing concurrency in a multi-threaded server.

+### 5. Commit 5 reflection note:

+This Rust implementation creates a simple **multi-threaded web server** using a thread pool to handle multiple incoming connections concurrently.
+The `main` function initializes a `TcpListener` bound to `127.0.0.1:7878` and a `ThreadPool` with four worker threads.
+When a client connects, the server assigns the `handle_connection` function to a worker thread using `pool.execute()`, allowing multiple requests to be processed in parallel.

+The `ThreadPool` in `lib.rs` manages a fixed number of worker threads.
+It uses **message passing** (`mpsc::channel()`) to distribute jobs and **Arc + Mutex** to safely share the job queue among workers.
+Each worker continuously listens for new tasks in a loop, locks the queue, retrieves a job, and executes it.
+This setup efficiently distributes HTTP request handling across multiple threads, improving performance by allowing concurrent request processing instead of handling connections sequentially.